Minugu: Cast

+Production

-The most part of the filming took over at the picturesque locations of Sakleshpur in Karnataka.
+Most of the filming took over at the picturesque locations of Sakleshpur in Karnataka.
 Some parts were shot at Bangalore.

 Soundtrack

 All the songs are composed and scored by Gopu.
 The audio launch function was a simple affair with the lead characters attendance at a hotel on 13 July 2009.
 Aditya Music acquired the rights of the audio CD which consisted of 5 Songs.
 The audio was released by the mother of producer Gajendra.
 Newcomer Shiva Shashi alias Jagadish wrote the lyrics for the songs.

 Reception

 Critical response

 A critic from The Times of India scored the film at 3 out of 5 stars and says "Full marks to Pooja Gandhi for her brilliant performance and excellent expressions.
 Sunil too is impressive.
 Ajit Hande is okay.
 Music by Gopu is average.
 Sathish Kumar's camerawork is marvellous".
 B S Srivani from Deccan Herald wrote "Sunil Raoh is perfectly cast and doesn’t show the rust of a two-year lay-off.
 It is Ajit who has a ball, with his eyes and the sneer doing the job for him.
 Close to climax, the film seems rushed but evens out beautifully towards the end.
 The chinks are almost negligible" A critic from The New Indian Express wrote "However, director Jayavanth has not succeeded in making this film really praiseworthy.
 The main drawback of ‘Minugu’ is the weak and incongruous script.
 Some sequences, especially where a police inspector arrests the hero, have no justification.
 Pooja Gandhi has acted well but in vain.
 Sunil Raoh has tried hard to do justice to his role".
 A critic from Bangalore Mirror wrote "The abduction turns out to be a false story as Sanchita comes back from a visit abroad.
 Sanchita is angry with Adi for the mess, but the truth turns out to be different.
 The film is fast paced and with some decent performances, it makes for a good watch".